 If your vehicle has an engine coolant heater, you can use it to help your system provide warm air faster when it's cold outside (0°F (-18°C) or lower).
 An engine coolant heater warms the coolant your engine and heating system use to provide heat.
 See "Engine Coolant Heater" in the Index.

-Ventilation
+Ventilation System

 For mild outside temperatures when little heating or cooling is needed, use VENT to direct outside air through your vehicle.
-Your vehicle also has the flow-through ventilation system described later in this section.
+Your vehicle also has the flow-through ventilation system.